leilaicruz/Experimental_Journal/journal/2020-02/2020-02-13-Comparison-of Werner-FACs-settings-with-mine.md

   - To avoid clumps of cells we should keep th edensity low and sonicate the cells!!
 - Still there are some unclear points:
   - In order to take into account the height as the most informative parameter for the fluorescence of each cell, we should be able to see the 3 peaks of the calibration beads in the height channel!!
 Which we dont see with these settings, only in the area channel is where we see the three peaks.
-  - However, still the height channel looks more promosing than the area channel because the shape of the distributions look more log-normal distributed ,as we expect for genetic expression distributions.
+  - However, still the height channel looks more promesing than the area channel because the shape of the distributions look more log-normal distributed ,as we expect for genetic expression distributions.